klamping/UIRegression/README.md

 UI Regression Workshop
 ============

-The exercises outlined in this repo are aimed at providing an introduction to UI regression testing.
+The five exercises outlined in this repo are aimed at providing an introduction to UI regression testing.
 They're designed to provide a partially real-world codebase from which to demo three tools: Wraith, PhantomCSS and DiffUX.

 ## Getting Started